 Sri Lanka has a long traditional association with the global gem and jewellery trade and has been known as the cradle of treasures for its precious, natural gemstones.

 The art of jewellery making and Sri Lanka’s gem industry have been widely acclaimed in literary works dating as far back as 250 B.C.
-Legend has it that King Solomon, wooded Queen Sheba with gifts of priceless Sri Lankan gems and that throughout the ages Sri Lankan gems have adorned crowns and thrones and bedecked royalty the world over, including more recently, Queen Victoria, Princess Diana of Britain and the Duchess of Cambridge.
+Legend has it that King Solomon, wooed Queen Sheba with gifts of priceless Sri Lankan gems and that throughout the ages Sri Lankan gems have adorned crowns and thrones and bedecked royalty the world over, including more recently, Queen Victoria, Princess Diana of Britain and the Duchess of Cambridge.

 Sri Lanka is currently positioned in the global market as a source of high-quality gems and is reputed to be a quality cutting & finishing centre in the world producing stones that meet the highest industry standard.